 For more information on hard hats see Quick Tips #241: Hard Hat Requirements.

 Safety eyewear size measurements depend on the type of lens you have.
-With a single-lens system, size is measured in millimeters (25.4mm equals an inch) from the outside of the left temple to the outside of the right temple.
-If the eyewear has a two-lens system, such as prescription eyewear, size is measured in millimeters from the left to right of each lens.
+With a single-lens system, size is measured in millimeters (mm) from the outside of the left temple to the outside of the right temple (25.4 mm equals an inch).
+If the eyewear has a two-lens system, such as prescription eyewear, size is measured in mm from the left to right of each lens.

-Of all personal protective equipment sizing challenges, accurate sizing for respirators is the most critical.
+Of all PPE sizing challenges, accurate sizing for respirators is the most critical.
 Confusion sometimes occurs because respirator sizes are given descriptors (small, medium and large), but these do not relate to any measurable value.
-Respirators are made with the assumption that most peoples faces and heads have about the same width and length.
+Respirators are made with the assumption that most people’s faces and heads have about the same width and length.
 This means that a medium size will fit approximately 70 percent of the adult population.
 Small and large sizes are made for a minority of the population.
 People who need these sizes generally know from their experience buying hats or prescription eyewear that their face and head size falls outside the norm.
-The only way to accurately select the correct respirator size is by doing respirator fit testing.
+The only way to ensure the correct size for tight fitting respirators is to conduct the required fit testing.

-If the gloves you are purchasing come in numbered sizes, you can relate the inch measurement of your hand directly to the numerical size listed for the glove.
-Example: if the measurement taken is 8 inches, then you would select a size 8 glove.
-If your taken measurement is over 8 inches then it is prudent to select the next size larger in order to avoid hand fatigue from a too small glove.
-If the gloves you are purchasing come in lettered sizes such as XS, S, M, L, XL.
-These can be easily translated to a numerical size for easy selection.
-See the table for numerical and lettered sizing relation.
+If the gloves you are purchasing come in numbered sizes, you can relate the inch measurement directly to the numerical size listed for the glove.
+For example, if the measurement taken is 8 inches, then you would select a size 8 glove.
+If the measurement is over 8 inches then it is prudent to select the next size larger in order to avoid hand fatigue from a too small glove.
+If the gloves you are purchasing come in lettered sizes (XS, S, M, L, XL or XXL), use the table below to translate the measurement.

 |Men's Sizes||Women's Sizes|

 |M||8-1/2 to 9||23||M||7||18|